-On Edge: Materials and Bodies is an online symposium organised and run by the members of the Material/Performing research group at Bath Spa University.
+On Edge: Materials and Bodies was an online symposium organised and run by the members of the Material/Performing research group at Bath Spa University.

 On Edge aims to test an alternative mode of symposium where the group’s works are introduced as a series of collective performances, works in progress, talks, creative interventions and writing.
 We would like to call this event ‘sympoiesis’, a neologism combining ‘symposium’ and ‘poiesis’ (Greek: making).
 On Edge will investigate materials and bodies in performance as a means to cross an ‘edge’ of conventional conditions of stage, performer/audience relationship and material presence.
 Lois Keidan and Joseph Morgan Schofield from the Live Art Development Agency (LADA) and Lizzie Lloyd, a creative writer, have been invited to respond to the group’s work.